staabm/phpstan-todo-by/README.md

 - multi line `/* */` and `/** */` comments are supported

 The comment can expire by different constraints, examples are:
-- by date with format of `YYYY-MM-DD`
+- by date with format of `YYYY-MM-DD` matched against the [reference-time](https://github.com/staabm/phpstan-todo-by#reference-time)
-- by a semantic version constraint matched against the project itself
+- by a semantic version constraint matched against the projects [reference-version](https://github.com/staabm/phpstan-todo-by#reference-version)
-- by a semantic version constraint matched against a Composer dependency (composer.lock based)
+- by a semantic version constraint matched against a Composer dependency (matched against `composer.lock`)

 see examples of different comment variants which are supported: